Cheppar/dundori/README.md

 # Dundori LPLUDP
 Dundori Land Physical Land Use Developement Plan.
+- This report underwent was participatory, inclusive involving Nakuru County Government and external stakeholders through a consultative process to yield an efficient, effective and implemmentable plan

 ## Script
 - This video presents Dundori Centre Local Physical and Land Use Development Plan that was prepared in a participatory process.